 - Shell: Your outer layer can be a simple windproof shell, or a heavy-duty waterproof and breathable parka with the muscle for the elements at their worst.

-- Socks: From wool to synthetics, hiking socks tend to be extra cushioned around heel and ball of foot, and may be worn along with a liner.
+- Socks: From wool to synthetics, hiking socks tend to be extra cushioned around heel and ball of the foot, and may be worn along with a liner.
 You’ll typically be balancing moisture-wicking and insulative properties.

 - Hat: For warm-weather hiking, a baseball or wide-brimmed hat provides sun protection.
 And it’s a good idea to always stash a warm hat in your daypack in case conditions turn unexpectedly blustery.